C-elegans-VNC/VNC-Dist/README.md

 * VNC-Dist pipeline(Ventral Nerve Cord Distances)(v1.0), a semi-automated software toolbox designed to overcome the limitations of subjective motoneuron positioning analysis in microscopy.

 * VNC-Dist was written by Saber Saharkhiz from Drs.
 Antonio Colavita & Theodore J. Perkins' Lab.
 To learn more about it, read the [paper](https://www.biorxiv.org/content/10.1101/2024.11.16.623955v2.abstract).
-* For insights into the significance of this pipeline for studying neuronal positioning in the VNC of C. elegans, please refer to the following [paper](https://www.cell.com/developmental-cell/fulltext/S1534-5807(17)30210-1):
+* For insights into the significance of this pipeline for studying neuronal positioning in the VNC of C. elegans, please refer to the following [paper](https://www.cell.com/developmental-cell/fulltext/S1534-5807(17)30210-1) from our lab:

 Shah, Pavak K., et al. "PCP and SAX-3/Robo pathways cooperate to regulate convergent extension-based nerve cord assembly in C. elegans."
 Developmental cell 41.2 (2017): 195-203.